telerik/document-processing-docs/knowledge-base/console-app-in-net-core.md

 ---
 title: Console app with .Net Core
-description: Console app with .Net Core
+description: Find out the references you need to use when creating a .NET Core app with Telerik Document Processing.
 type: troubleshooting
 page_title: Console app with .Net Core
 slug: console-app-with.net-core